adubra/handbook-ophthalmic-ao/_posts/2020-12-12-focal_shift.md

 Emily, is this how you add multiple authors to a page (see file header)

+Emily, other than adding the new file to the toc file, I see that the contributors pages do not update.
+Do I need to do something about it or is it because I entered more than one author?
+This will be a common thing.

+Emily, if We already say here in the header that "category" is Part 1, do we still have to add it to the toc file?
+Can we do one or the other for the sake of simplicity and code integrity?

 TODO: Emily, how do I insert the symbol for bibliographic references at external sites?
       Two of those needed below.